 Fan Stories: Engagement is nice.
 But what we really want is engagement that results in some sort of story.
 Here, I am focusing on Fan Stories for post level content so that it does not include Page Likes (post likes, comments and shares).

-Link Clicks: This may be more valuable for some than others.
+The link click metric measures all clicks on links that drive users to properties on and off of Facebook.: This may be more valuable for some than others.
 But it’s definitely valuable for publishers like me.
 Facebook is nice.
 But ultimately, I want to send users to my website.
 And since I share a TON of my own content (sue me!), how much of it results in referrals?
 You can figure this out by measuring Link Clicks.
 Yep, it’s buried within those exports.

 Here’s the thing: I’m not convinced that any of these four stats necessarily hold the key to Facebook marketing.
 While there may be hundreds of different metrics available, Facebook often lacks in granularity.